anze3db/blog/content/posts/2026-05-10-claude-upgrade-pi.md

 ## The deal

 I gave Claude a single instruction: do the dist-upgrade, but keep Postgres pinned on 15.
-Physical replication needs the same major version on both sides, and my primary is still on Bookworm and therefore Postgres 15.
+Physical replication needs the same major version on both sides, and my primary is still on Bookworm and Postgres 15.

 I had to do exactly two things during the whole upgrade: